 The downside of the used materials and design of these goggles is that their durability and protection is limited.
 Protection against damage that is.
 They do, however, compensate this by giving a one-year warranty (on Amazon).
 Another downside is that you can't change the lenses, so if they're damaged, you have to get a new one.

-The OutdoorMaster goggles are available on Amazon, OutdoorMaster's site and eBay for $15 to $30.
 The goggles are fit for men, women, and children.
 Just make sure you choose the right size for you.

 Although consumers seem to like these goggles very much, our rating is lower due to the lack of protection, durability, and quality of the ski goggles.
 However, the price matches these details.
-Our rating for the OutdoorMaster goggles is a 3.9 out of 5.0 stars.

 - One of Bollé's newest style of goggles, offering simple styling and technically advanced features